-You can get almost anything delivered in Fresno now.
+You can get almost anything delivered in the Fresno area now.

-Restaurant delivery services have been sending Chipotle and pho to doorsteps in Fresno for a while, but a new delivery service just launched in Fresno and Clovis that allows people to order all kinds of things from nearby stores and restaurants.
+Restaurant delivery services have been sending Chipotle and pho to doorsteps here for a while, but a new delivery service just launched in Fresno, Clovis and Visalia that allows people to order all kinds of things from nearby stores and restaurants.

 Until recently, the Postmates delivery service was available only in bigger cities.
-A recent expansion has it operating in Fresno and Clovis and more than 100 other cities.
-It is not available yet in other area cities such as Visalia, Madera and Lemoore.
+A recent expansion has it operating in more than 100 cities.

 The service greatly expands the range of items people can get delivered, usually within 25 to 55 minutes.
 Options include an iced caramel macchiato from Starbucks, diapers from CVS, Slurpees from 7-Eleven, yoga mats from Lululemon and Old Spice deodorant from Walgreens.